libvips/libvips/README.md

 Anything that is compatible with the IJG JPEG library.
 Use `mozjpeg` if you can.
 Another option is `libjpeg-turbo`.

+### libultrahdr (libuhdr)

+If present, libvips will load UltraHDR images with Google's libultrahdr library.
+The `pkg-config` name is libuhdr.

 ### libexif

 If available, libvips adds support for EXIF metadata in JPEG files.